Neverlow512/epifania/README.md

 - Verify device has proper root access for detailed metrics
 - Check network tab in browser developer tools for failed API requests
 - Ensure device is not in deep sleep or power saving mode

+**Process Overview Not Loading:**
+- Click on a process row in the table to open the Overview panel
+- If "Process not found" error appears, the process may have terminated
+- Some data (I/O stats, detailed memory) requires root access
+- PSS/USS metrics require Android 9+ (API 28) for smaps_rollup support
+- dumpsys meminfo only works for Android app processes, not native daemons
+- Check the "permissions" section in the Overview panel to see what data is available

 **Logs Not Streaming:**
 - Most debug logs (ADB Operations, Frida Install, Frida Server) auto-start on page load